Wim Hof Breathing – is it the right thing for YOU?

 One of the major benefits of breathwork is learning to read your current state – and then knowing how to change it to suit your needs and health.

-This is the current moment’s feedback from your body about how you really are – the deeper feelings and states most people overlook.
+This is the body’s feedback about how you really are – the body is always in the now and the body cannot lie.
 We can develop our awareness of the messages with a quick walk-through of the body from head to toe.

 If you are in an activated state you might notice: